MaverickTse/lsw-build3/README.md

 Run the powershell script `lsw-bld3.ps1` with or without parameter.
 When invoked without a parameter, MSYS2 will be installed to `C:\MSYS64`.
 To specify installation folder, provide the folder path as a parameter.

-No user intervention is required if everything goes smoothly.
+No user intervention is required if everything goes smoothly. :tada:

 ## Building updates
 Run `msys2.exe` then run the bash script `buildme.sh`